jelmer/letsencrypt-dns/README.md

 Use `nsupdate` with GSSAPI and machine keytabs and [dehydrated](https://github.com/lukas2511/dehydrated) to automatically obtain (wildcard) certificates.

 ## Assumptions
 This role assumes that each host has a principal `host/fqdn@REALM` in `/etc/krb5.keytab`.
 It also assumes that each host is allowed to set TXT Records at `_acme-challenge.<domain>`.
-After applying the role to a new machine, you'll need to manually accept the ToS and run `/opt/le-dns/dehydrated --register --accept-terms`.
+After applying the role to a new machine, you'll need to manually accept the ToS and run `dehydrated --register --accept-terms`.

 ## Configuration
 | Variable | Default value | Description |